 Why am I Not Getting Enough REM Sleep?

 While the exact science of sleep is still somewhat murky, there are studies that suggest a few reasons why you’re not getting enough REM sleep.
+Time change fatigue is known have an adverse affect on sleep quality.
 Having a few alcoholic beverages in the evening may be contributing to your lack of REM.
 Alcohol has been found to both reduce overall REM sleep at night, as well as delay the first REM cycle.
 Nicotine is another known culprit for suppressing this stage of rest according to a 2009 study.

 Not getting regular physical activity could be another reason for interrupted REM sleep, as one study found that the REM cycle was positively affected among subjects who worked out on a consistent basis.
 There’s also growing evidence that times of stress or depression lead to decreases, disruptions, and delays in REM sleep.
 The answer is not always clear, but if one of these causes resonates with your own situation, resolving it could be the answer to getting in a solid REM cycle.

 How to Achieve More REM Sleep

-There are a multitude of things you can do to enter all the necessary sleep stages, including REM, every night.
+There are a multitude of things you can do to enter all the necessary sleep stages, including REM, every night like finding a light to sleep better or regular exercise.
 To increase your time in the REM stage, you’ll need to think about your sleep cycle as a whole.
 These tips will allow you to enter light sleep, deep sleep, and REM stages more easily and consistently, resulting in improved sleep health and a brighter tomorrow.